aravindhv/aravindhv/README.md

 - 👋 Hi, I’m @aravindhv
-- 👀 I’m interested in FullStack Development
+- 👀 I’m interested in FullStack Development, DataScience and AI
-- 🌱 I’m currently learning FrontEnd Technologies
+- 🌱 I’m currently learning DataStructures & Algorithms, System Design and FrontEnd Technologies
-- 📫 How to reach me on assailaravindh@gmail.com
+- 📫 Reach me on assailaravindh@gmail.com or https://www.linkedin.com/in/aravindh-vellaiyan-1a41b0108/

 <!---
 aravindhv/aravindhv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.